Zakaria1986/DatabaseOperations/intro_to_sql.md

 ### Practical 6

 [Click here for the Practical 6 guide](Practical_6.md)
-- Make customers, products, and orders tables with PRIMARY and FOREIGN KEYs.
+- Make customers, products, and orders tables with `PRIMARY` and `FOREIGN` keys.
 - Add records to them, and ensure you can query the individual tables.

 #### Query Multiple Tables

 Now we have records in each table, and two of the fields in the orders table reference unique fields (i.e. primary keys) in neighbouring tables.

 We've already retrieved data from individual tables, and we can view orders from the orders table in the same way.
-With this table structure and primary/foreign key relationships, we can create more complex SELECT statements to retrieve data from related tables together.
+With this table structure and primary/foreign key relationships, we can create more complex `SELECT` statements to retrieve data from related tables together.

 For example, in our companies, let's say completed orders need to go to the Despatch Team for packing and postage.
 They look at the orders table, and it tells them what products to pick and package, *but where do they send it*?